do-community/cloud_haiku/_haikus/Python.md

 ---

-Mine beloved
+Mine beloved language
-You are my first language
+You have a perfect syntax
-Lets start this again
+Nice to meet your might